joe-warren/cad-talk/Presentation.md

 I'm going to run through the alternatives to Waterfall CAD: maybe I've convinced you about programmable CAD, but not about my implementation of it.

 OpenSCAD, we've covered.

+scad-clj is the clojure library used by Matt Adereth to design a keyboard.

 csg.js is a JavaScript library, which exposes a very similar set of functionality to OpenSCAD, but without the DSL.